-The NDPH Wolfson Laboratories provide critical and cost-effective support for large-scale observational studies and randomised trials conducted by the CTSU and collaborating research groups.
+The NDPH Wolfson Laboratory provides critical and cost-effective support for large-scale observational studies and randomised trials conducted by the CTSU and collaborating research groups.
 The Laboratory investigates, and provides guidance for, various aspects of methodology including: sample collection procedures for blood and urine; transportation procedures; stability of biomarkers; cataloguing and temperature controlled storage strategies for large-scale collections; and the development of assay methods that are suitable for high-throughput testing in large study populations without compromising the reliability or quality of the data produced.

-The laboratories currently support several automated clinical chemistry and immunoassay platforms and an NMR metabolomics facility.
-The NDPH Wolfson Laboratories are accredited by the United Kingdom Accreditation Service (UKAS) to the ISO 17025:2017 Standard.
-NDPH Wolfson Laboratories is a UKAS accredited testing laboratory, No. 2799.
-The NDPH Wolfson Laboratories current Schedule of Accreditation is available on the UKAS website at https://www.ukas.com/search-accredited-organisations/ by entering ‘2799’ in the Search Accredited Organisations section.
+The laboratory currently supports several automated clinical chemistry and immunoassay platforms and an NMR metabolomics facility.
+It is accredited by the United Kingdom Accreditation Service (UKAS) to the ISO 17025:2017 Standard, and is a UKAS accredited testing laboratory, No. 2799.
+Our current Schedule of Accreditation is available on the UKAS website by entering ‘2799’ in the Search Accredited Organisations section.
 High-throughput plate-array assays, including multiplex assays, are supported using automated liquid handling workstations.

 The NDPH Wolfson Laboratory has:

-- In the past 5 years, provided over 1.6 million reliable assays for several randomised trials (including REVEAL, VIDAL and HARP III), post-trial biomarker studies (STICS, BEST-D and AFABL) and large-scale observational epidemiological studies (including the Mexico City prospective study, China Kadoorie Biobank study and EPIC-Oxford study)
+- In the past five years, provided over 1.6 million reliable assays for several randomised trials (including REVEAL, VIDAL and HARP III), post-trial biomarker studies (STICS, BEST-D and AFABL) and large-scale observational epidemiological studies (including the Mexico City Prospective Study, China Kadoorie Biobank study, and EPIC-Oxford study)